 View code on GitHub.

-This loop checks if x is less than 13.
-If it is, then it prints 'x is still less than 13'.
+x < 13.
+So, this loop checks if x is less than 13.
+If it is, then it executes the indented code.
+It prints “x is still less than 13”.
 Then, it'll add one to x and repeat the process (check x, print, and add one to x).
-The loop keeps on going until at one point x is no longer less than 13, but It'll print "x is still less than 13" 5 times because that's how many times the computer ran through the loop
+The loop keeps on going until at one point x is no longer less than 13.
+In total, it'll print "x is still less than 13" 5 times because that's how many times the computer ran through the loop

 In the above example, the computer prints when x is 8, 9, 10, 11, and 12.
 This is why it'll print "x is still less than 13" 5 times